 Updating WordPress means that you have to update the programming language on which your WordPress website is built.
 Mostly, WordPress websites are built using Hypertext Preprocessor (PHP).
 The PHP version installed on your server depicts the WordPress site speed.

 Though WordPress also runs with the older versions of PHP, the newer versions are more effective for better performance.
 For example, PHP 7.3 performs more than triple PHP 5.6.
 This is why WordPress often sends you notifications for updating your PHP.

 To update your PHP, contact your host.
 When you can’t do it through your host’s dashboard, visit its support team.
 Still, you should consider changing your host if you cannot update your PHP.
 In Cloudways hosting, update the PHP version in a few clicks.

 Go to Servers > Server Management > Settings & Packages > Packages

 Edit the version and click “Save“.

 Frequently Asked Questions (FAQs) – Make WordPress Admin Faster

 This was all about why the WordPress dashboard is slow and how to increase the WordPress dashboard speed.
 As we mentioned earlier, dealing with the slow WordPress admin panel is a technical task that must be tackled carefully.

-I hope that the strategies that I have discussed in this post to speed up WordPress backend help you fix the troubles.
-If you still have questions in mind, the comment section is open for you.
-Feel free to ask, and we would feel happy to guide you.
+I hope the strategies discussed in this post to speed up the WordPress backend help you fix the troubles.
+If you still have questions, the comment section is open for you.
+Feel free to ask, and I would be happy to guide you.